david4599/BrickBlaster-Patch/README.md

 - In the View tab, click on "Patch file..." and import the file "BrickBlaster_patch_ev.1337" (and/or "BrickBlaster_patch_io.1337").
 - The patches can now be saved to the "blaster.exe" file with the "Patch File" button.

-For more convinience, patched versions are already available in the "Releases" section:
+For more convinience, patched versions are already available in the [Releases](https://github.com/david4599/BrickBlaster-Patch/releases/latest) section:
 - "BrickBlaster_patch_ev.zip" for the environment variables issue (blaster.exe SHA256: A2E5ABCE58A7AF7E86E76AA43F87CD251BACF9FC6B76B52A9155C5D61167E9D3).
 - "BrickBlaster_patch_ev_io.zip" for the environment variables and I/O instructions issues (blaster.exe SHA256: C9FC62B55159B333135A0A28EF6387C2066300BD167AE2633E94BB6D1AB35737).